venu0245/Linux/web.md

     CustomLog "/var/log/httpd/vnu-access_log" common
      </VirtualHost>
    ```
-* Redirect means we can add any webste with own alias names
+* Redirect means we can add any webste with own Alias names

 * Only working rhel terminal in firefox brower